Welcome to Granville Township, Mifflin County, PA

 Office Hours

 Granville Township Office is closed from 11:45 a.m. to 1:15 p.m. for lunch.
 The office closes for the day at 3:45 p.m.
-A drop box is available for sewer or water payments (check or money order only).
+A drop box is available for sewer payments (check or money order only) or online at Municipay.
+You will need the full account number to pay your bill.
+Please review the attached bill example.

 Mary E. Herto